 Casein Protein and Weight Loss

 Casein protein has also been researched for its potential to aid in weight loss.
-A study published in 2007 in "Metabolism" found that both soy and casein protein shakes contributed to significant weight loss in obese women, when used as part of a reduced-calorie diet.
+A study published in 2007 in "Metabolism" found that both soy and casein protein shakes contributed to significant weight loss in women living with obesity when used as part of a reduced-calorie diet.

 Syntha-6 as a Meal Replacement